brikis98/yevgeniy-brikman-homepage/_posts/2011-04-26-your-job-posting-sucks.md

 ## The me monster

-Finally, the biggest problem of all: most job postings are are totally, utterly selfish.
+Finally, the biggest problem of all: most job postings are totally, utterly selfish.
 They are the ultimate "[me monster](http://www.youtube.com/watch?v=ruBUSZ2ctyw)" at the party, totally focused on what the company wants, what the company's requirements are, we